 When mold dries it becomes powdery.
 Take a soft paintbrush, or make-up brush, and gently stroke away the dust.
-Remove any residual stains with a kneaded eraser.
+Remove any residual stains with a Putty Eraser (affiliate).
 You may even have to draw over some areas to help in the disguise.

 If your artwork is drawn on very thick paper you might be able to use a mold killer if you are very careful.
 Use a fine mist sprayer and dab bad spots with a cotton bud.
 Let it dry completely.
 If you are wise you will test it out on a similar surface first.

 Don’t overspray, a very light spray will do.
 Repeat the process if necessary.

 If your drawing is very precious don’t risk doing it yourself and take it to an art restorer.

 I learned the hard way and I couldn’t figure out where I was going wrong.
 It seemed that every time I looked at my old drawings they were smudged and in need of repair.

 I thought I was doing everything right.
 I used acid-free paper, I divided my drawings with plastic sleeves and tissue paper, and still, I’d see those dirty smears left behind on all the surfaces.

 The mistake I made was allowing ANYTHING to touch the surface of the paper.
 The cumulative effect of hundreds of tiny movements rubs and agitates the surface, creating an extra, barely discernable, layer of graphite.

 You don’t always know it’s happened until you use an eraser on a clean area.
 The results can be dramatic.
 The white of the paper is lost and far from being intact, the whole drawing is dulled down and muted.

 This post will tell you everything: Prevent Your Drawings From Smudging: The Ultimate Guide